The3DP/InterraBot.github.io/README.md

 # InterraBot
 InterraBot is a program designed to gather and collect information from the participant.
-It will simply interrogate the participant..
+It will simply interrogate the participant.
 ##
 Thank you for understanding the rules and regulations in LICENSE.
 For questions on this repository related to the "Creative Commons Legal Code